-Serious, life-threatening, or fatal respiratory depression may occur with use of METADOL.
-Infants exposed in-utero or through breast milk are at risk of life-threatening respiratory depression upon delivery or when nursed.
-Patients should be monitored for respiratory depression, especially during initiation of METADOL or following a dose increase.
+Serious, life-threatening, or fatal respiratory depression may occur with use of METADOL-D. Infants exposed in-utero or through breast milk are at risk of life-threatening respiratory depression upon delivery or when nursed.
+Patients should be monitored for respiratory depression, especially during initiation of METADOL-D or following a dose increase.
+Patients must be instructed on the hazards related to taking opioids including fatal overdose.